afska/gba-remote-play/README.md

 The `-` at the end of the _ffmpeg_ command means "send the result to `stdout`".
 The code launches this process with [popen](https://man7.org/linux/man-pages/man3/popen.3.html) and reads through the created pipe.

 Since transferring a frame takes time, it can sometimes happen that more audio frames are generated than what we can actually use.
-If we don't do anything about it, when reading the pipe we'd be actually reading audio _of the past_, producing a snowball of audio lag!
+If we don't do anything about it, when reading the pipe we'd be actually reading audio _from the past_, producing a snowball of audio lag!

 <p align="center">
   <i>Our GBA vibing to outdated audio frames</i>